jrcroke/lorem-ipsum-task-manager/README.md

 # Upstatement Task Manager
 A Web App leveraging the Trello API that provides the Lorem Ipsum team a view of their tasks.

-[Upstatement - Take Home Project](https://trello.com/b/JoqP7X3L/upstatement-take-home-project) - The Trello board that the Upstatement Task Manager is currently configured to interact.
+[Upstatement - Take Home Project](https://trello.com/b/JoqP7X3L/upstatement-take-home-project) - The Trello board that the Upstatement Task Manager is currently configured to interact with.

 [A Live Example](https://www.jcroke.com/upstatement-task-manager/) of the Upstatement Task Manager running on jcroke.com